mmgreiner/mmgreiner.github.io/_posts/2022-04-08-machine-learning.md

 ---
-layout: post
 title: "Machine Learning with ML.NET"
-categories: fsharp
+categories: programming
-tags: machine learning, ml
+tags: machine-learning F# dotnet
+toc: true
 ---

-Machine learning with [ML.NET][mlnet] is documented in a confusing way, in particular when it comes to F#.
+Machine learning with [ML.NET] is documented in a confusing way, in particular when it comes to F#.

 Some resources I found are: